Argentine opposition presidential candidate Macri slams attack ads

 "The official party is showing a dark strategy of trying to sow angst and fear with the sole goal of frightening people over the possibility of change," Macri said on Facebook.

-"But it's not going to work," he said, adding that he does not plan to cut subsidies for working class families.
-"I guarantee that I will keep them in place because I want to govern for the wide majority of Argentines, not for the rich."
+"But it's not going to work," said Macri, who promises to jumpstart investment and fight inflation while keeping needed social programs in place.

 Scioli is from the same party as outgoing president Cristina Fernandez.
-He said his campaign seeks not to sow fear but to remind voters of the risk of returning to the free-market policies of the 1990s, which set the stage for the 2002 crisis.
+He said his campaign seeks not to sow fear but to remind voters of the risk of returning to the free-market policies of the 1990s, which preceded the 2002 crisis.

 On state-owned TV, a sports commentator on Saturday suggested Macri could return the rights to air soccer games to pay-per-view channels, a franchise ended under Fernandez when she instituted her "Soccer for Everyone" program.